Early Alzheimer's Gene Is A Curse For Families, A Gift For Science

 Like many families Ringman encounters, the relatives in the dining room absorbed the news with little emotion or surprise, as though the doctor were confirming nameless fears.

-Ramos had watched the Kitchens' mother, Olivia, lose the ability to walk and speak and eventually die in 2002.
+Ramos had watched the Kitchens' mother, Olivia, lose the ability to walk and speak, and eventually die in 2002.
 At the time, they were told she had multiple sclerosis.
 Now she wasn't so sure.

 John Kitchen asked if there was any connection to Huntington's disease, which the family had been told his grandfather had.